 Post-traumatic stress disorder (PTSD) is one of the most well-known trauma-related disorders, but it’s just one of many mental health conditions with potential roots in psychological shock.

 Trauma is an experience of being overwhelmed.
-Natural disasters, death, abuse, and assault are all common causes of trauma.
+Natural disasters, death, abuse, combat, injury, and assault are all common causes of trauma.

 When your natural coping mechanisms are overrun by what you’re experiencing — physically, mentally, or both — your body does what it can to protect you.
 This includes short-term effects like emotional numbing or keeping you in a state of alertness.

 It’s natural to have an extreme reaction to trauma.
-However, sometimes the effects of trauma linger, persisting throughout life, causing impairment, and interfering with daily activities.
+However, sometimes the effects of trauma linger, persisting throughout life, causing anxiety, trouble sleeping, and intrusive thoughts that can interfere with daily activities.